Governance

 Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 The objective has been to create a board with the necessary skills and experience to deliver the Group’s strategy over the medium term, following a period of relative board stagnation.
-The maintenance and development of the board skills matrix assists the Chairman in his discussions with the Senior Independent Director (“SID”) to ensure the skills available within the Board remain appropriate.
-In 2022 this led to an examination of the role of the CFO and ultimately to the recruitment of a CFO with broader skills able to contribute more to the Board’s overall commercial and operational governance within its subsidiaries.
+The maintenance and development of the board skills matrix assists the Chairman in his discussions with the Senior Non- Executive Director (“SNED”) to ensure the skills available within the Board remain appropriate.
+This process was reviewed at the Board meeting on 20 December 2023 and deemed appropriate.
 The Group considers this approach compliant to the Code, and the Chairman will continue to develop this area as part of the Road Map.

-The Chief Executive’s individual performance has been assessed and feedback given.
+The Chief Executive’s and Chief Financial Officer’s individual performance has been assessed and feedback given.

 Principle 8